Dutch New Zealanders

 The Netherlands' embassy in Wellington estimated there were approximately 45,000 Dutch citizens residing in New Zealand.
 This number includes persons with dual New Zealand and Dutch nationality.
 As many as 100,000 New Zealanders are estimated to be of Dutch descent.

 History

-Large-scale immigration to New Zealand began post-World War II.
-By 1968, 28,366 Dutch immigrants had settled in New Zealand, making them the largest immigrant group after English New Zealanders.
+Large-scale immigration to New Zealand began after World War II.
+By 1968, 28,366 Dutch immigrants had settled in New Zealand, which made them the largest immigrant group after English New Zealanders.
 Dutch clubs were formed in areas with high numbers of Dutch immigrants to foster language skills, however a large proportion of Dutch New Zealanders lost the ability to speak Dutch.

-In the 1950s, Dutch immigrants Rolf Feijen and Hans Romaine formed the Restaurant Association of New Zealand.
-Due to lobbying by the association, restaurants such as Otto Groen's Otto Groen and the Dutch Kiwi, a restaurant located in Waiatarua in the Waitākere Ranges of Auckland, became the first in New Zealand that was allowed to serve wine with meals.
+In the 1950s, the Dutch immigrants Rolf Feijen and Hans Romaine formed the Restaurant Association of New Zealand.
+Lobbying by the association made restaurants such as Otto Groen's Otto Groen and the Dutch Kiwi, a restaurant located in Waiatarua, in the Waitākere Ranges of Auckland, become the first in New Zealand that was allowed to serve wine with meals.